Frequently Asked Questions

 Fishing from a Boat or Beach casting, Bait Fishing, Spinning or Float Fishing.

-Furthermore there are stunning Beaches and Rock marks to explore on the mainland as well as the Islands.
+There are stunning Beaches and Rock marks to explore on the Islands as well as the Mainland.

 Salmon and Sea Trout Fishing

-Scotland has an excellent reputaion for World Class Salmon and Sea Trout fishing, in some of the most stunning locations.
+Scotland has an excellent reputation for World Class Salmon and Sea Trout fishing, in some of the most stunning locations.

-The smaller rivers and Lochs offer tranquility in particular as well as superb Fishing.
+The smaller rivers and Lochs offer tranquillity in particular as well as superb Fishing.

-Anglers can source Information on venues in particular from Dedicated Salmon Fishing info sites, such websites are excellent, offering information on specific locations, river levels, catch reports and Booking information.
+Anglers can source Information on specific venues from Dedicated Salmon Fishing info sites, such websites are excellent, offering information on locations, river levels, catch reports and Booking information.

-There many Lochs, Rivers, resevoirs and Fisheries, depending on what your quarry is.
+There many Lochs, Rivers, reservoirs and Fisheries, depending on what your quarry is.

 There are a number of Fisheries around Scotland with waters holding many species of coarse fish as well as dedicated Trout ponds.

-Most Fisheries have websites which give detailed information of the species and types of fishing prmitted.
+Most Fisheries have websites that give detailed information about the species and types of fishing permitted.